emailit2me2/testaframe/README.rst

 Many of the features were designed to make the logging output much easier to read for less technical readers (e.g. managers, business people, manual testers).

+There is the start to a Ruby implementation of testaframe in the ruby/ subdirectory.
+There are pros and cons to each implementation, but the multiprocess support in nosetests was a big factor in focusing on Python.